 You don’t need any permit to do this trek, but having a personal guide is mandatory within the Singalila National Park, which starts right after you cross Tumling.

-Hire one from GTA Tourist Reception Centre, or from Mane Bhanjhang.
+Hire one from GTA Tourist Reception Centre, or Mane Bhanjhang.
 To save money, hire one from the village Tumling, or perhaps hitchhike like me and escape it.

 Best Time To Do It